antublue/test-engine/FAQ.md

 - **Reference the [Design](/MANUAL.md#design) for the state machine flow**

+**Use JUnit5 when appropriate.**

 ---

-### Where is the `Extension` model/paradigm?
+### Where is the test extension model/paradigm?

-Currently, there is no `Extension` model/paradigm.
+The AntuBLUE test engine does have a global test engine extension model to execute code before and after execution of all tests, but currently, there is no test extension model/paradigm.

-Preliminary work has been done, but it hasn't been required/requested.
+- Preliminary work has been done on a test extension mode, but it hasn't been required/requested.

-Any implementation will most likely not be able to use Junit 5 extensions.
+- Any implementation will most likely not be able to use Junit 5 extensions.